benelsen/covid19lu/README.md

   days for cases/deaths to double assuming a daily growth of `cases_growth`/`deaths_growth`

-- `prevalence_tests`
+- `tests_new_ratio_positive`

-  ratio of positive tests.
+  ratio of positive tests among new tests.
 Assumptions: the number of tests conducted and the number of new cases refer to the same time span, all new cases stem from positive tests